 Provides a basic framework and language for the study of calculus, differential equations, and modern algebra.
 Discusses how the concepts of linear algebra can be applied to fields such as computer science, engineering, and physical sciences.
 Encompasses the application of determinants, matrices, and vector equations.

-Prerequisite(s) or Corequisite(s): MAT 231 (Calculus I) or equivalent linear regression, and correlation.
-Emphasizes developing the practical skills of interpreting and reporting descriptive and inferential univariate and bivariate statistical information.
-Prerequisite(s): None
+Prerequisite(s) or Corequisite(s): MAT 231 (Calculus I) or equivalent

 STA 201 Introduction to Statistics (3 credits)